Apple Disables Group FaceTime After Security Flaw Let Callers Secretly Eavesdrop

 "The damage potential here is real," 9to5Mac wrote.
 "You can listen in to soundbites of any iPhone user's ongoing conversation without them ever knowing that you could hear them.
 Until Apple fixes the bug, it's not clear how to defend yourself against this attack either aside from disabling FaceTime altogether."

-The bug only worked on devices that had upgrade to iOS 12.1, which introduced group video calling.
+The bug only worked on devices that had upgraded to iOS 12.1, which introduced group video calling.
 In a statement provided to USA Today and other media outlets, Apple says that it is "aware of this issue and we have identified a fix that will be released in a software update later this week."
-Last night the company temporarily disabled all group FaceTime functionality.
+Last night, the company said it temporarily disabled all group FaceTime functionality.

 New York Governor Andrew Cuomo urged New Yorkers to turn off FaceTime until the problem was fixed.
 "The FaceTime bug is an egregious breach of privacy," Cuomo said in a statement, the New York Post reported.
 "I am deeply concerned by this irresponsible bug that can be exploited for unscrupulous purposes."